budostylz/Algorithms-and-Data-Structures/Basic Algorithms/Basic Algorithms/README.md

 As Brynn said in the video, we can approximate the efficiency of binary search by answering this question: How many steps do we have to take in the worst-case scenario?

 At each step, we check the middle element—and then we can rule out about half of the numbers (discarding everything to either the left or right).
-So if we start with nn numbers, then after the first step we will have half that many, or \frac{n}{2}
+So if we start with nn numbers, then after the first step we will have half that many, or n/2 left that we still need to check.
-2
-n
-​	  left that we still need to check.